History of Florida State University

 University Mission Statement

-The current mission statement was released as part of The Florida State University's Strategic Plan in February, 2009.
+The current mission statement was released as part of Florida State University’s Strategic Plan for 2017- 2022.